benjaminRomano/android-fault-visualizer/example/README.md

 The following directory contains all the artifacts needed to visualize page faults for Firefox app startup.

+**Note:** To explore this data using the `visualizations.ipynb` notebook, copy the files into root directory.

 Below are screenshots demonstrating how to validate that `libxul.so` is compiled such that code is read from disk sequentially.

-The following directory contains example page faults from Firefox startup.

 ### Perfetto Trace